The Growing Place

 Planting & Growing

 Irish Moss will grow to be only 1 inch tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.
 It can be propagated by division.